 A little further from Perth (about three hours’ drive south) but well worth the journey is Margaret River.
 Internationally renowned as one of Australia’s best wine regions, Margaret River is also home to pristine beaches, epic surf breaks, untouched forest and amazing local produce.

 Enjoy lunch at award-winning wineries such as Leeuwin Estate, Vasse Felix or my personal favourite — Amelia Park (the cellar door and restaurant are both stunning!).
 Afterwards, sample local sweets from Simmo’s Ice Creamery, Temper Temper or The Margaret River Chocolate Company.

 The region’s natural beauty will have you wanting to get out and explore.
-Walk sections of the Cape to Cape coastal track, cycle along the Wadandi Track, hit the surf, or hire a kayak or paddle board at the river mouth to simply drift along while enjoying the view.
+Walk sections of the Cape to Cape Track (which follows the coast between Cape Naturaliste and Cape Leeuwin), cycle along the Wadandi Track, hit the surf, or hire a kayak or paddle board at the river mouth and simply drift along while enjoying the view.

 Not up for the drive?
 Book a Margaret River day tour from Perth

 Hiring a car in Perth is a great way for visitors to get more out of their visit.
 With a vehicle at your disposal you can just jump in and go, where you like, when you like.
 You can also avoid the cost of transferring into the city by picking your rental car up from the airport.
 Ace Rent a Car offers car hire from Perth Airport, which means you’ll have the convenience of a vehicle from the moment you land in the Western Australia capital.